facebookarchive/immutable-re/README.md

   * Stack: A FIFO stack, similar to a list, that maintains a count of items in the stack.
   * StackMultimap: A map of keys to the a stack of added values.
   * Table: Sparse tabular data structure for mapping row and columns to values.
+  * Vector: Indexed data-structure with amortized O(1) appends/prepends, and log32 indexed lookups and updates.
+Vector also supports efficient slicing operation (range, skip, take) that do not leak memory.

 # Utilities
   * Comparator: Functions for comparing two values of a given type.
   * Equality: Functions for comparing two values for equality.
   * Hash: Functions for generating unique hash functions.
-  * Ordering: The set of valid return values from a comparator funtion.
+  * Ordering: The set of valid return values from a comparator function.

 # Transient Mutability

-BiMap, Deque, HashMap, HashMultiset, HashSet, and IntMap support temporary mutability for improved performance.
+BiMap, Deque, HashMap, HashMultiset, HashSet, IntMap, and Vector support temporary mutability for improved performance.
 For more details see: http://clojure.org/reference/transients